 (a) Oak tree including Valley Oak (Quercus lobata) and California Live Oak (Quercus agrifolía), or any other tree of the oak genus indigenous to California but excluding the Scrub Oak (Quercus dumosa).

 (b) Southern California Black Walnut (Juglans californica var. californica)

 (d) California Bay ( Umbellularia californica)

 No person shall relocate or remove any protected tree, without first having applied for and obtained a permit from the Board of Public Works, Urban Forest Division.
-See full Ordinance Text Here
+See the full ordinance text here.

-The Mexican Elderberry and Toyon have been proposed to be classified as Protected Trees because they are native species, they promote native wildlife and habitats, they can grow to a variety of sizes, and they are species that are important to the history and identity of Los Angeles.
+The Mexican Elderberry and Toyon have been proposed to be classified as protected trees because they are native species, promote native wildlife and habitats, can grow to a variety of sizes, and are species that are important to the history and identity of Los Angeles.
 The Mexican Elderberry and Toyon are native to California and require very little water.
 Both species produce berries, attract butterflies, birds, and other wildlife, and are important to maintaining natural habitats.
-When one of these trees is removed, the impacts go far beyond aesthetics and effect entire ecosystems.
+When one of these trees is removed, the impacts go far beyond aesthetics and affect entire ecosystems.
 Additionally, the Toyon tree is said to have inspired the name for Hollywood and is the official City Native Plant.